Welcome message from the Chairman

 It’s true to say that on their own, the Parish Council has limited powers to make decisions but they do have the ability to negotiate with, and work to influence, those other organisations that do make the final decisions such as other tiers of local government, health authorities, police etc.

-We are also in the process of developing a Neighbourhood Plan, one of the first in the area, which will help Council to do the best they can for our residents, details of which can be seen on the Neighbourhood Planning page of this website and shows results of surveys and feedback from our residents to date.
+The Council have been successful in completing their Neighbourhood Plan, one of the first in the area, which will help Council to do the best they can for our residents, details of the plan can be seen on the Neighbourhood Planning page of this website.